Tournament Rules

 We will make every effort to NOT pair teammates against one another until the last or penultimate rounds of the tournament.

 Team Scoring: Teams earn "points" based on the performance of their players.
 For this tournament, the performance of the 3 players from your school who score the most points will be counted toward your school's total score.
 So, for example, if a team has 7 players, only the scores of the Top 3 performers are counted for the team score--not all 7 players' scores.
+A school cannot have more than one Team in a Section of the Tournament.

 Awards & Awards Ceremony: